virtual-kubelet/virtual-kubelet/providers/alicloud/README.md

 <img src="eci.svg" width="200" height="200" />

-Alibaba Cloud ECI(Elastic Container Service) is a service that allow you run containers without having to manage servers or clusters.
+Alibaba Cloud ECI(Elastic Container Instance) is a service that allow you run containers without having to manage servers or clusters.

 You can find more infomation via [alibaba cloud ECI web portal](https://www.aliyun.com/product/eci)